samyAhmed928/Arabic_Stemmer/README.md

     <strong>A Python class for stemming Arabic words</strong>
   </p>
   <p>
-    Stemmer is based on the idea of ​​knowing the weights of words and aims to return them to their source.
+    A Python class for stemming Arabic words by removing affixes and identifying morphological patterns (weights) to return words to their roots.
+This lightweight stemmer uses pattern recognition, without relying on dictionaries, to effectively process Arabic text for tasks like text analysis and information retrieval.
   </p>

 </div>